Uncanny01/Leetcode/README.md

 # Leetcode
-This is a Leetcode solutions repo.
+This is a Leetcode solutions throught C++ repo.